Shipt (Target) – Icon Refresh

 Team

-Emily Daniello, Project Manager
+Emily Daniello, Project Management

 Kristina Kulp, Content Strategy